benmccormick/idiomatic.js/readme.md

     A. Base Classes

     - Always use Marionette Base Classes For Views
     - Don't Use multiple levels of inheritance.
 Views should inherit from Marionette Classes (Views, Behaviors, Applications), or Backbone Classes (Models, Collections, Routers).
-Shared code should use behaviors (Views) or a mixin library (Models/Collections)
+Shared code should use behaviors (Views), composition (multiple small Views/Web Components) or a mixin library (Models/Collections)

     B. jQuery and View Scope